-What the Saints Have to Say About Love, Dating, & Relationships
+Catholic Quotes: What the Saints Have to Say About Love, Dating, & Marriage

 If you’re striving for a virtuous love life with Christ at the center, what better place to look than to the saints?
+Our Catholic Church is full of saints who come from all different vocations.
 Married, single, or consecrated religious, the saints give us a roadmap for how to reach Heaven and sanctity.
 Their passionate love for their spouse, neighbor, their vocation, and God inspires us here in the Church militant to keep up the good fight.

 “Let us love, since that is what our hearts were made for.” -Saint Therese of Lisieux

 Our calling in life is one of love.
 We are made in the image and likeness of God, complimentary to each other, for the purpose of loving as God loves us.

 “Love to be real, it must cost—it must hurt—it must empty us of self.” -Saint Theresa of Calcutta

 The role of suffering in our lives is one of the great mysteries, but what we know is what St. Theresa reminds us of here: real love will hurt.
 But while it empties us, this emptying out allows us to be filled with the grace of Jesus Christ.

 A young person recently commented that young people are leaving the church today because the Catholic Church preaches the cross, and that’s uncomfortable.
 How true that is.

 “Intense love does not measure it just gives. ” -Saint Theresa of Calcutta

 Ask anyone who is involved in marriage preparation: marital love works when it doesn’t expect anything back in return.
 This is the secret behind Catholic marriages being happier and more fulfilling (really, they are): couples in a Catholic marriage are in 100%, not 50/50.